oeg-upm/TINTOlib-Documentation/docs/source/distancematrix.rst

      -  The type of problem, this will define how the images are grouped.
      -  'supervised'
      - ['supervised', 'unsupervised', 'regression']
+* - :py:data:`zoom`
+     - Multiplication factor that determines the size of the saved image relative to the original size.
+Values greater than 1 will increase the size of the saved image proportionally.
+     - 1
+     - int
    * - :py:data:`verbose`
-     - Show in terminal the execution
+     - Show in terminal the execution.
      - False
      - [True, False]